-Dr. Tim Heath E-mail: inquire@rdc.ab.ca Local calls: 403.342.3400 Toll Free: 1.888.732.4630 See page 26 for general information.
+Dr. Tim Heath E-mail: inquire@rdc.ab.ca Local calls: 403.342.3400

+Toll Free: 1.888.732.4630

-Red Deer College offers the first two years of these degree programs: 1.
-Bachelor of Arts 2.
-Bachelor of Arts (Honours)
+Red Deer College offers the first two years of the Bachelor of Arts program.

 Four-Year Degree Completion

 Years three and four of a University of Calgary Bachelor of Arts Sociology major degree can also be completed on the campus of Red Deer College.
 See also the section entitled "University of Calgary Bachelor of Arts Completion at Red Deer College".